VeriTas-arch/scene-langhage-support/README.md

 # Scene Language Support

 Provides syntax highlighting for `.scene` files used in rendering testcases during the computer graphics course.
+Note that `.scene` is used simply as an alternative to `.txt` to avoid conflicts with other extensions.

 ## Features